ibollanos/bsc-thesis/README.md

 # Etherscan verification thesis repo
-A repository containing the source code mentioned in <thesis-link>
+A repository containing the source code mentioned in {thesis-link-when-available}